bigtoga/Examples/Bootstrap/readme.md

 1. HTML and meta tags
 2.    div class="container"
 3.         div class="row"
+4.             div class="col" (along with how many columns of the 12 flexbox model) it should take up

 The *row* is the 12-box system (not the container)